tshalvi/SONiC/doc/port-si/Port_SI_Per_Speed.md

 # Design

 The functionality of configuring the SerDes with the NOS currently exists; However, the configuration is currently limited to the plugged-in module and lacks the capability to differentiate between various lane speeds of a module. </br>
-The suggested enhancement will introduce the following additions:
+The suggested enhancements will introduce the following additions:

    1. The ability to support different port SI configurations for different lane speeds.
    2. Expansion of the existing set of supported SI parameters.